ucd-cws/dwrat-app/docs/adding_public_directory.md

 [_Back to the Table of Contents_](./index.md)

 The "Public Directory" portion of the application is where data can be uploaded for permanent usage - accessible by anyone who loads the application.
-When using the application, these items can be accessed by clicking "Public Dirctory" in the top right corner, then selecting the relevant filename to load data from for display.
+When using the application, these items can be accessed by clicking "Public Directory" in the top right corner, then selecting the relevant filename to load data from for display.

 ## The master spreadsheet